pairr/RungeKutta/README.md

 $$y(x_0) = y_0,$$

-we aim to approximate the solution over the interval $[x_0, x_n]$ using the modified Euler method.
+we aim to approximate the solution over the interval $[x_0, x_n]$ using the Runge-Kutta method.

 ### Approach

-The Euler method is a simple numerical technique that provides an iterative solution to the ODE.
-The main idea is to use the slope at the beginning of an interval to estimate the function's value at the next point.
+The Runge-Kutta method is a simple numerical technique that provides an iterative solution to the ODE

 1. **Discretize the interval:** Divide the interval $[x_0, x_n]$ into $n$ equal subintervals of width $h$, where:
    $$h = \frac{x_n - x_0}{n}.$$

-2. **Iteration Formula:** The iterative formula for the Euler method is given by:<br>
+2. **Iteration Formula:** The iterative formula for the Runge-Kutta method is given by:<br>
    $$k_1 = f(x_{i - 1}, y_{i - 1})$$<br>
    $$k_2 = f(x_{i - 1} + \frac{h}{2}, y_{i - 1} + \frac{h}{2}k_1)$$<br>
    $$k_3 = f(x_{i - 1} + \frac{h}{2}, y_{i - 1} + \frac{h}{2}k_2)$$<br>